-At BrightHouse, we believe seeing piece a of art can be a catalyst for changing the way you think or the way that you interact with the people around you.
+At BrightHouse, we believe seeing a piece of art can be a catalyst for changing the way you think or the way that you interact with the people around you.
 That’s why, we feel it’s important to surround ourselves with art – particularly since Georgia has one of the lowest levels of per capita arts funding in the country.
 BrightHouse is hosting rotating exhibits from MINT, a non-profit that supports emerging artists in Atlanta.
 At the end of each rotation, we buy a piece to add to our permanent collection.
-We made a video about the purpose behind our first acquisitions.
+We made a film about the purpose behind our first acquisitions.

 When we moved into our new home at Ponce City Market, though radiant and warm, the freshly painted white walls seemed a little too bare.
 We are a creative consultancy, after all—our meetings are called ideations, we are “intelligence having fun.”
 We needed something on those walls, and what better to light the house of purpose than with the truth and beauty of art?

 We needed a partner and it so happened that our very own Erica Jamison was the Executive Director of MINT, a non-profit that supports emerging Atlanta artists with grants and gallery space.
 So we formed an alliance to adorn our home with the works of 10-12 artists on a rotational basis – with the promise that we’d purchase one work for permanent display from each show.
 Our home became a gallery of thought and expression.